 Kerberos authentication, considered to be quite hectic to manage is supported by Hadoop.
 Nevertheless, companies have been assisted by third-party vendors to leverage Active Directory Kerberos and LDAP for authentication and also allow data encrypt for in-flight and data at rest.
 Access control lists (ACLs) a traditional file permissions model are supported by Hadoop while it provides Service Level Authorization for user control in job submission, resulting in clients having the right permissions without any fail.

 For Spark though, it presently offers somewhat inadequate security as it provides authentication via shared secret (password authentication).
-However, if the user runs Spark on HDFS, then it can utilise HDFS ACLs and file-level permissions.
+However, if the user runs Spark on HDFS, then it can utilize HDFS ACLs and file-level permissions.
 Moreover, running Spark on YARN will enable the latter to have the capacity of using Kerberos authentication.
 That is the security takeaway from using Spark.

 Apache Spark and Apache Hadoop form the perfect combination for business applications.
 Where Hadoop MapReduce has been a revelation in the big data market for businesses requiring huge datasets to be brought under control by commodity systems, Apache Spark’s speed and comparative ease of use compliments the low-cost operation involving Hadoop MapReduce.

 Like we discussed at the beginning of this article that neither of these two can replace one another, Spark and Hadoop form a lethal and effective symbiotic partnership.
 While Hadoop has features like a distributed file system that Spark does not have, the latter presents real-time, in-memory processing for the required data sets.
 Both Hadoop and Spark form the perfect combination for the ideal big data scenario.
-Rest assured, in this situation, both working in the same team is what goes in favour of big data professionals.
+Rest assured, in this situation, both working in the same team is what goes in Favour of big data professionals.

 You would be interested to know that Knowledgehut offers world-class training for Apache Spark and Hadoop.
 Feel free to check these courses to enhance your knowledge about both Apache Spark and Hadoop.